JaredlL/hotel-room-booking/Readme.md

 ### Business Functionality

-- **Find a hotel based on its name.**
+1. **Find a hotel based on its name.**
-    - a POST endpoint is provided.
+    - a GET endpoint is provided.
 For example
 ```bash
 curl 'http://localhost:5160/hotels/{hotelName}'
 ```